swiftlang/swift-evolution/proposals/0243-character-operators.md

 This improvement was validated through our work on [PR 2439](https://github.com/apple/swift-syntax/pull/2439#issuecomment-1922292277).
 The patch showcased how to streamline character-binary integer interchange for low level code.
 This proposal offers the same readable solution that seamlessly integrates with the established character and style of Swift.
 Additionally, it provides a slight performance boost, making it a valuable enhancement for performant code.

-To see of how the proposal simplifies code, consider how the PR above resulted in the following changes from:
+To see how the proposal simplifies code, consider how the PR above resulted in the following changes from:

 ```Swift
     switch self.previous {